 How does this support our climate ambitions?
-Climate change forms part of our screening process.
-A lot of detail is captured in this assessment, which helps us to gain an understanding of how a particular investment decision can impact the emissions profile of a Fund.
-We can then act accordingly, choosing to allocate capital where it supports our climate ambitions, or choosing to eschew that which does not support our climate ambitions.
+Climate change is an integral part of our screening process.
+The depth of this process allows us to gain an understanding of how a particular investment decision can impact the emissions profile of a Fund.
+We can then act accordingly, allocating capital to support our climate ambitions whilst eschewing that which may cause a Fund to become strategically misaligned with a 1.5°C scenario.

-EdenTree's investment process considers climate change in detail, with a three-stage process that captures different climate-related elements.
+EdenTree's investment process is designed to facilitate the creation of carbon-aware portfolios.
+The three-stage process captures different climate-related elements that when combined, provide a rich and holistic assessment.